yuliahenderson/TravelPlanner/README.md

 - delete data

-- mayby a 'join' button, so friends can join or comments section
+- maybe a 'join' button, so friends can join or comments section

 ##Technologies